wp-plugins/wp-ajaxify-comments/readme.txt

 = Which callback options are supported and how do I use them? =

 The plugin provides some JavaScript callback options that can be used to add custom JavaScript code that is executed on client-side when certain (wp-ajaxify-comments related) events occure.
-Please note, that these callbacks client-side callbacks, i.e. you cannot execute any PHP code using this callback options.
+Please note that these callbacks are client-side callbacks, i.e. you cannot execute any PHP code using this callback options.

-In detail, the following callbacks are supported:
+In detail the following callbacks are supported:

 * OnBeforeSelectElements: Called before the plugin selects any DOM elements.
 The DOM tree the plugin is currently working on is passed as parameter `dom`.
 * OnBeforeSubmitComment: Called before a (new) comment is submitted.